Generated Aspen valley freestone river scene representing the Roaring Fork below Maroon Creek, not an exact location photo

 Aspen below Maroon Creek gauge area

-Use the gauge and public corridor scouting to orient the specific reach.
+Use the gauge and public area scouting to orient the specific reach.

 White River National Forest Aspen Area